et120/randomnamegeneratorgroups/README.md

 - Click :point_right: [here](#desktop-preview) to scroll down to a preview of the task tracking app in action or check the status badge above to view the deployed website.

 > [!NOTE]
 > The project focused on functionality first, meeting the client's requirements, and supplying a working product prior to the deadline.
-There is opportunity to improve the design and responsiveness, if desired.
+There is opportunity to improve the UI & UX design and responsiveness, if desired.

 Requirements: